ksclarke/solr-jetty-maven/src/site/markdown/index.md

 _This project is not connected with the Solr project in any way.
 It's just an attempt to repackage it in a clean, simple, native-Maven way._

-_If you're looking for information about Solr itself, you'll want to <a href="http://lucene.apache.org/solr/">visit their website</a>._
+_If you're looking for information about Solr, you'll want to <a href="http://lucene.apache.org/solr/">visit their website</a>._

 ### Getting Started